 Tononi’s Abstract for the journal Nature is our spring board into the cornucopia of the void (허공):

 [it] provides a means to determine, in principle, the quality & quantity of experience.
 The theory leads to some counterintuitive predictions & can be used to develop new tools for assessing consciousness in non-communicative patients.

 let’s say this is a manifesto (latin. manifestus: clear, evident). or a paradigm forward to the poem. or intention to act upon. a grip up to the heart of experience. a vision of the earth from the perimeters of the Milky Way. we have a great deal here to guide our step where there is no ledge. & only a brief Abstract. (there is so much information bombarding us even during our brief cessations from reading//talking//listening//watching

-—even as we sit in quiet, waves of information rushes through our ears, up our nostrils, sneaks up through our abdomens & for once, i’d like to take as much from as little as possible.
+—even as we sit in quiet, waves of information rush through our ears, up our nostrils, sneak up through our abdomens & for once, i’d like to take as much from as little as possible.

 in our age the carnage of change is overwhelming us from all directions

 — chaos has always been a part of the established way of reality, but we seemed to have heaped spoonful upon spoonful to this unsatisfying, immovable enigma of life— which has kept us busy so long. even a view of the earth from the moon couldn’t staunch our bickering. i have grown to quite like it (not the bickering, but the untidiness of us): i used to want some form of a spiritually interconnected harmonious upheaval of the status quo— for us to realize some higher psychological state & all walk about with blissfully carved grins across our stupid faces, homo spiritus or something to that effect. pah!

 — that seems boring or rather more importantly, an impotence for tolerating entropy.